 Table 4.6 presents construction noise levels likely to be experienced at the nearby affected receivers based on the construction activities and plant equipment associated with the works conducted within the proposal site.
-Table 4.7 and Table 4.8 refer to the noise levels likely to be experienced at the nearby affected receivers due to the construction of the easements.
+Table 4.7 refer to the noise levels likely to be experienced at the nearby affected receivers due to the construction of the easement.
 The noise level ranges represent the noise source being located at the furthest to the closest proximity to each receiver location.